 - Phantom limb syndrome

-Along with your primary doctor, our team of pain management experts creates a custom plan to treat your pain.
+Along with your primary care provider, our pain management experts create a custom plan to treat your pain.
 We factor in your medical history, work to identify the exact sources of your pain, then build your personal treatment plan.
 Our focus goes beyond simply easing your pain.
 We want to improve your overall health.

-To address and prevent your pain, we also incorporate a variety of other options in your pain management plan, including physical therapy, preventative education and appropriate referrals to specialists.
+To address and prevent your pain, we incorporate a variety of other options in pain management plans, including physical therapy, preventive education and appropriate referrals to specialists.

 An epidural steroid injection involves the injection of steroids into the neck or low back.
 Sometimes, a local anesthetic may be injected with the steroid.
 These injections are often provided to individuals with herniated discs, degenerative disc disease or spinal stenosis who have nerve pain in their arms or legs.
-This procedure is performed by interventional radiologists at LewisGale.
+This procedure is performed by interventional radiologists at LewisGale Regional Health System.

-ITC is a surgically implanted pump that works by delivering small, regular doses of analgesic directly to the pain receptors in the spinal cord, blocking the pain messages to the brain.
+Intrathecal pain therapy (ITC) is a surgically implanted pump that works by delivering small, regular doses of analgesic drugs, or pain killers, directly to the pain receptors in the spinal cord, blocking the pain messages to the brain.
 The medication goes through a catheter to the intrathecal space around the spinal cord where it’s most effective.
 This treatment requires test dosing or placement of a temporary catheter for trial screening.

 A local anesthetic is used for injecting a nerve block for specific areas of the body.
-The nerve block also can be used to diagnose which neural pathway is causing the chronic pain.
-Sciatic nerve block is one example of treatment for pain in the lower extremity.
+The nerve block also can be used to diagnose which neural pathway is causing chronic pain.
+A sciatic nerve block is one example of treatment for pain in the lower extremities.

 Electrode patches are applied to the skin in the area to be treated.
 A mild current runs from the stationary stimulator through these patches, sending a painless electrical current through the skin to specific nerves.
 The current may be delivered intermittently and generates heat that serves to relieve stiffness, improve mobility and relieve pain.
 The treatment is believed to stimulate the body’s production of endorphins or natural pain killers.